Samic8/samdawson.dev/src/articles/robust-ui/svg-graph-testing/svg-graph-testing.md

 Notice how we are not trying to capture every attribute and making use of `js,getAttribute()`, this allows the code some flexibility to change.

-Next let's add some tests for the y-axis value markers:
+Next, let's add some tests for the y-axis value markers:

 GITHUB-EMBED https://github.com/Samic8/robust-ui-examples/blob/576e75028d462f01416f80f8bb0fc7699d57ea25/src/components/BarGraph/BarGraph.test.js javascript 5-6,36-47,48-49 GITHUB-EMBED

 For this test we have introduced another implementation detail--like the `js,wait()` previously--because the `js,parentNode` contains the x and y attributes.
 Again, it's not ideal but we get to have solid tests for the graph.

-This second test is more in line the [Testing Library philosophy](https://testing-library.com/docs/intro), but we do lose points for the `parentNode` usage.
+This second test is more in line with the [Testing Library philosophy](https://testing-library.com/docs/intro), but we do lose points for the `parentNode` usage.

 We also made use of [screen](https://kentcdodds.com/blog/common-mistakes-with-react-testing-library#not-using-screen) which makes tests simpler as we don't have to worry about destructing or scoping variables, which was not available in the first test as we needed access to the `container` element.